ekrall1/leptos-leaflet-hotline/README.md

 # leptos-leaflet-hotline
-polylines with color gradients for leptos-leaflet
+polylines with color gradients in leptos leaflet